toxicity1985/izberg-api-php/README.md

 ));
 ```

-**Note**: It will request a none https url.
+**Note**: It will request a none https URL.

-#### Authentification
+#### Authentication

-By default we authenticate the admin user with informations specified on initialization (email, firstname, lastname).
+By default, we authenticate the admin user with informations specified on initialization (email, firstname, lastname).
 If you want to authenticate a new user, you can do it using the setUser function:

 ```php
 $izberg->setUser(array(